Parliamentary.ai

 Overview

-This bill proposes a review of the sale and use of fetal dopplers in the UK.
-The review will examine the impact of doppler use on maternal health, particularly concerning stillbirths, and explore options for regulation, including potential licensing.
+This bill proposes a review of the sale and use of fetal dopplers in the UK, considering their impact on maternal health and exploring options for regulation, potentially including a licensing scheme.
+The review's findings will inform the creation of regulations to control fetal doppler sales and use.

 Description

-The Fetal Dopplers (Regulation) Bill mandates a review by the Secretary of State into the sale and use of fetal dopplers.
-This review must consider the impact of doppler use on maternal health, focusing on stillbirths, and explore potential regulatory options, such as licensing schemes.
-The Secretary of State must consult with the Royal College of Midwives, Kicks Count, and other relevant individuals.
-A report from this review must be presented to Parliament within twelve months.
-The bill also grants the Secretary of State the power to create regulations concerning the sale and use of fetal dopplers, potentially introducing licensing requirements and restricting access to licensed medical professionals.
-Any regulations created will require parliamentary approval.
+The bill mandates a review by the Secretary of State into the sale and use of fetal dopplers.
+This review must assess the effects of fetal doppler use on maternal health, specifically focusing on stillbirths.
+It will explore potential regulatory options, such as a licensing system.
+The Secretary of State is required to consult with the Royal College of Midwives, Kicks Count, and other relevant parties.
+A report on the review must be submitted to Parliament within twelve months of the bill's passage.
+Following this, the Secretary of State can create regulations to control fetal doppler sales and use.
+These regulations may establish a licensing scheme, prohibit sales and use without a license, and restrict licenses to specified medical professionals.
+Any such regulations require parliamentary approval.
+The bill applies across the UK.

 Government Spending